Arrival & Check-In

 Upon arrival, enter the Contestant Parking area from Crawford Street (approach Olde Towne on High Street and make a left on Crawford).
 Enter from the first entrance -- the rear part of the lot is reserved for the Coast Guard.
 Day-parking in the Contestant Parking area is limited to the first 40 contestants to arrive and is limited to the 3 rows of parking spaces within the Contestant Parking area furthest away from High Street.
 The parking spaces along High Street are limited to loading and unloading of kayaks and SUPs and parking beyond that may subject you to ticketing.
 Additional Contestant day-parking is available in the City Public Parking Garage shown on the bottom of the Map (the entrance is on Crawford Street).

 Please allow 45-60 minutes to arrive, offload your kayak or SUP, park, register/check-in and launch your kayak/SUP.
 We expect to have a limited number of volunteers to assist with offloading and launching.
 Check-in and registration opens at 9:30 AM.

 Once you have offloaded your kayak/SUP and parked, come to the Registration Table and check in.
-Anyone who has not registered will be able to register, however, we are limiting the number of Contestants to 100 in the Inaugural year and on-site Registration will cost $35.
+Anyone who has not registered will be able to register, however, we are limiting the number of Contestants to 125 and on-site Registration will cost $50.
 If you have preregistered, you still need to check in to get your Race Bib and to confirm that we have a signed Liability Waiver on file for you.
-On-line Registration closes at 9:00 AM on Friday, September 10, 2021.
+On-line Registration closes at 9:00 AM on Thursday, September 8, 2022.

 Following check-in, you will be able to launch your kayak/SUP and proceed out of the Basin and onto the Race Course.